kugelrund/LiveSplit.MemoryGraph/README.md

 Usage
 -----
 You need to tell the plugin, where in the memory it can find the value that you want to display.
 You can find that out using for example the free program Cheat Engine.
-There are also some known Pointers listed in the "Pointers.xml" file.
+There are also some known pointers listed in the "Pointers.xml" file.
 If you have the pointer path for a value for your game feel free to add it to that file in a pull request.